So, you're planning to go to Japan? Well, you made a great choice, because Japan is one of my most favorite countries to visit!

 The actual physical pass can be received then when you arrived in Japan, only if you are a foreign tourist visiting Japan from abroad, legally allowed to stay in Japan under the entry status 'Temporary Visitor'.
 This will be represented by a special stamp or sticker in your passport (if you pass the immigration entry in Japan, usually the officer will give your passport this, but always check your passport before exchanging your order just to be sure).

-Sudah banyak agen perjalanan yang nyediain jasa untuk nanganin perjalanan di Jepang, termasuk nyediain JR Pass.
-Namun, membeli JR Pass sebenarnya nggak bisa di sembarang agen perjalanan.
-Soalnya JR Pass hanya diizinkan untuk dijual oleh agen-agen lokal yang udah terdaftar dengan JR Group.
-Biasanya agen-agen besar yang sering didengar.
+Sudah banyak agen perjalanan yang menyediakan jasa untuk menangani perjalanan di Jepang, termasuk menyediakan JR Pass.
+Namun, membeli JR Pass nggak bisa di sembarang agen.
+Soalnya JR Pass hanya diizinkan untuk dijual oleh agen-agen lokal yang sudah terdaftar oleh JR Group.

 Menurut situs resmi JR Pass, yang resmi itu Panorama Tour (JTB), HIS Travel, PanTravel, Asian Links, Jabato Wisata, Apple Vacations, Travelgare, Adventure Travel, Mega Wisata, Wi2FLY, Sankei Travel, Jalan Tour, dan Wendy Tour.
 Tapi, kalau cek di Google, bakal muncul juga nama agen-agen lain.
-Kemungkinan karena agen-agen resmi itu menjual lagi ke agen atau retailer lain.
+Kemungkinan karena agen-agen resmi itu menjual lagi ke retailer lain (CMIIW).
 Ada Bobobobo, Dwidaya Tour, atau Kenikura Travel.
 Meski nggak terdaftar, belum tentu mereka agen palsu.
-Asal teliti aja sebelum membeli, seperti selalu cek review pembeli dan bandingkan harga dengan agen-agen resmi.
+Asal teliti saja sebelum membeli, seperti selalu cek review pembeli dan bandingkan harga dengan agen-agen resmi.

 Saya dulu beli di Kenikura Travel, karena harganya lebih murah dari agen-agen perjalanan lain, yaitu Rp 3,2 jutaan (rata-rata yang lain sampai Rp 3,5 jutaan).
-Yang saya senang dari Kenikura Travel, mereka juga nyediain banyak perintilan untuk trip ke Jepang.
-Mulai dari kartu ponsel (sim card), sampai sewa kostum kimono.
-Tips beli JR Pass di agen lokal: kalau beli banyak, apalagi plus perintilan lain, jangan sungkan tawar harga atau minta diskon!
+Yang saya senang dari Kenikura Travel, mereka juga menyediakan banyak perintilan untuk trip ke Jepang: mulai dari kartu ponsel (sim card), sampai kostum kimono.
+Tips beli JR Pass di agen lokal: kalau beli banyak, apalagi plus perintilan lain, jangan sungkan tawar atau minta diskon!

 Using JR Pass